 Total energy consumption increased sharply from 2014 to 2016 and has been fluctuating since then around 36 Mtoe.
 It was previously quite stable between 2008 and 2013 (around 28 Mtoe) and had grown very rapidly between 2000 and 2008 (5.4%/year on average).

 Crude Oil Production

-Crude oil production increased by more than 50% between 2000 and 2012 when it reached its peak at 158 Mt.
-After remaining roughly stable until 2016, it has decreased by 7.5% in 2017 and remained stable at around 145 Mt, mainly due to production cuts decided by OPEC.
+Crude oil production increased by more than 50% between 2000 and 2012, when it reached its peak at 158 Mt.
+After remaining roughly stable until 2016, it decreased by 7.5% in 2017 and remained stable at around 145 Mt, mainly due to production cuts decided by OPEC.

-Overall, crude oil and petroleum products production is not only dependent on the country capacities but rather on quotas settled as part of arrangements within OPEC.
+Overall, crude oil and petroleum product production is not only dependent on the country capacities, but rather on quotas settled as part of arrangements within OPEC.

 Kuwait's crude oil and natural gas resources and infrastructure

 Interactive Chart Kuwait Crude Oil Production

 Renewable in % Electricity Production

 The country set an ambitious goal to generate 15% of its electricity from renewables by 2030, as part of the goals set in its New Vision 2035.
 However, no flagship policy has yet been implemented to speed-up the development of renewables.

 Interactive Chart Kuwait Share of Renewables in Electricity Production (incl hydro)